Skip to Content

 CommandDescription

-qb install qbittorrent -u usernameInstall qBittorrent with automatic configuration
+qb install qbittorrent -u usernameInstall qBittorrent (latest available version)

 qb reinstall qbittorrent -u usernameReinstall while preserving QuickBox integration

-qb update qbittorrent -u usernameUpdate qBittorrent and dependencies from compiled packages
+qb update qbittorrent -u usernameUpdate qBittorrent and all dependencies from compiled packages

 qb remove qbittorrent -u usernameRemove qBittorrent and clean up files